 This article discusses how snorkels function and how it prevents rainwater from entering your Jeep’s engine while driving.
 It’s compulsory to have a snorkel fitted to your Jeep before you venture off-road.
-Are snorkels a gimmick or they add some advantage?
+Are snorkels a gimmick or do they add some advantage?
 Also how effective are they at restricting rain and river water from entering your Jeeps engine?

 Snorkels work by raising your Jeeps air intake above engine bay height.
-It assists the vehicles engine to suck cleaner, cooler, dryer air from a higher point without allowing rain, water or dust debris to enter into the engine intake by means of its pre-filtration and water drainage design through tiny water outlets below the head of the snorkel.
+It assists the vehicle’s engine to suck cleaner, cooler, dryer air from a higher point without allowing rain, water, or dust debris to enter into the engine intake by means of its pre-filtration and water drainage design through tiny water outlets below the head of the snorkel.
 This enables rainwater to drain off before it reaches the air intake.
 Your Jeep also has a water drainage plug inside the airbox that allows water to flow out before it reaches the engine.

 If you would like to know more about Jeep snorkels and how it affects performance, continue reading!

 Instead of sucking warm air from behind the front grill of your Jeeps engine bay, a snorkel is molded out of robust weather-proof plastic or steel pipe that is securely mounted on the side of the vehicle and plumbed directly through the Jeeps body directly into the air intake which is situated in the engine bay.

 The snorkel improves your Jeep’s fuel economy by helping the engine run more efficiently.
 The air induction effect created by the snorkel increases the lifespan of your turbo and engine by allowing it to operate at cooler, more optimal temperatures.
 Snorkels also improve the vehicles breathing abilities which allows your turbo to spool up faster, thus reducing turbo lag.